 Biography

 Anita is an Associate at Carbert Waite LLP.
-She began her articles with Carbert Waite LLP in August 2020 after graduating from the University of Alberta’s Faculty of Law.
-Prior to attending law school, Anita obtained her Bachelor of Science in Environmental and Conservation Sciences with a major in Land Reclamation.
-She also worked at Environment and Climate Change Canada where she was involved in the regulatory approval process for large-scale resource development projects.
+She completed her articles with Carbert Waite LLP and was called to the Alberta bar in June 2021.
+Her educational background includes a law degree from the University of Alberta’s Faculty of Law and a Bachelor of Science in Environmental and Conservation Sciences with a major in Land Reclamation.
+Prior to attending law school, Anita worked at Environment and Climate Change Canada where she was involved in the regulatory approval process for large-scale resource development projects.

-Anita continues to volunteer with the Pro Bono Students Canada’s Civil Claims Duty Counsel and Queen’s Bench Amicus programs where she assists self-represented litigants navigate their legal claims and prepare for court appearances.
-She is fluent in Polish.
+In addition to her legal practice, Anita is involved in various pro bono and volunteer initiatives, including Pro Bono Students Canada’s Civil Claims Duty Counsel and King’s Bench Amicus programs, where she assists self-represented litigants navigate their legal claims and prepare for court appearances.
+She is also an active member and director of Women in Law Leadership (WILL), a Canadian non-profit dedicated to celebrating and advancing women in the law through recognition and education.

 Education